Integrated subtraction terms and finite remainders for arbitrary processes with massless partons at colliders in the nested soft-collinear subtraction scheme: Operations with lists

 \section{Operations with lists}

-In \Sec\ref{NLO_any_process}, we discussed how to derive the finite remainders of subtraction terms for NLO QCD corrections to a generic process of the type $pp \to X+ N \, {\rm jets}$.
+In \Sec\ref{NLO_any_process} and \Sec\ref{sec_NNLO_general} we discussed how to derive the finite remainders of subtraction terms for NLO and NNLO QCD corrections, respectively, to a generic process of the type $pp \to X+ N \, {\rm jets}$.
 Focusing on a given partonic channel $(\inF,\inS)$, we introduced abstract representations of the final-state $N$-parton configurations $\setf{N}{n}{}$ where index $n$ parametrizes different final states at fixed $N$ and $(a,b)$.
 We then examined how soft and collinear operators act on these lists, and showed that applying such operators to a complete set of $\FLM$ functions -- each depending on a given higher-multiplicity final-state configuration -- leads to a \emph{complete} sum of $\FLM$ functions involving lists with lower final-state multiplicity.

 In this Appendix, we will construct such lists explicitly for a toy example -- a process $pp \to N ~ {\rm jets}$ in QCD with gluons and a single quark flavor.
-The explicit construction of these list is useful for checking the general statements made in the main body of the paper.
+While this is only a toy example (and is not designed to accommodate processes including W bosons, for instance), we believe that an explicit construction of these lists is useful for checking the general statements made in the main body of the paper.

 Given an initial state $(a,b)$, we can describe the corresponding final states with $N$ jets in terms of the lists

 Here, $\Ng$, $\Nq$, and $\Nqb$ denote the numbers of final-state gluons, quarks, and antiquarks, respectively.
 These multiplicities must be such that the process $\inF\inS \to \calB$ is allowed in QCD.
 This implies that the possible combinations of gluons, quarks, and antiquarks for a given jet multiplicity $N$ depend on the initial-state baryon charge $\Qab$.
 In the toy model with a single quark flavor, the baryon charge of the initial partonic state can take values $\Qab = 0, \pm 1, \pm 2$, and we will now examine the possible final-state configurations corresponding to each of these cases.